How FICO Credit Scores Are Calculated

-The three credit reporting agencies use slightly different formulas to build a credit score.
+The three agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

-- Your Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

-- Your Credit Card Balances - How many accounts do you have?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts do you have, and how much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-What can you do to improve your FICO score?
+What can you do to raise your FICO score?
 Unfortunately, not much.
-Because the FICO score is based on a lifetime of credit history, it's difficult to change it quickly.
-(Of course you can and should appeal incorrect items on your credit report.)
+So called "credit repair" companies advertise quick fixes, but the score is based on your lifelong credit history, so it's not possible to raise it significantly in the short term.
+(Of course you can and should have incorrect items removed from your credit report.)

-Before you can improve your score, you have to know your score and ensure that the reports from each credit reporting agency are correct.
+Before you can improve your FICO score, you have to obtain your score and make sure that the credit reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
-They also provide information and tools that can help you improve your credit score.
+For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
+Also available are information and online tools that help you improve your credit score.

-You can get a free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+You can get a federally-mandated free credit report every year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Curious about credit scores?
 Give us a call at 4104614043.